Student Accessibility Services

 - 8 a.m. - 12:00 p.m.

 Student Rights and Responsibilities

-- You have a right to services and accommodations which will allow you to successfully compete on an equal basis with non-disabled students as long as you meet the basic requirements to perform activities of the program or occupation.
+- You have a right to services and accommodations which will allow you to successfully compete on an equal basis with students who do not have disabilities, as long as you meet the basic requirements to perform activities of the program or occupation.

 - You are responsible for your success at Shoreline Community College.
 In order to receive services, you must request them each quarter they are needed.

-- If you are having trouble, you must let us know immediately so we can try to correct the difficulties.
-For example, if accommodations are not working in the classroom, contact the Services for Students with Disabilities office so other arrangements can be made.
+- If you are having trouble, you must let us know immediately so that we can try to correct the difficulties.
+For example, if accommodations are not working in the classroom, contact the Student Accessibility Services office so that other arrangements can be made.

-- Confidentiality: we will not contact instructors regarding your need for classroom accommodation unless you have given specific permission for us to do so.
+- Confidentiality: We will not contact instructors regarding your need for classroom accommodations unless you have given specific permission for us to do so.

-- If you have a grievance, please contact the office for information regarding the appeals process through the Office of Civil Rights and/or SCC campus process.
+- If you have a grievance, please contact the office for information regarding the appeals process through the Office of Civil Rights and/or Shoreline Community College campus process.

 - If you need additional information about your rights, ADA, and/or Section 504 issues, you may contact: Department of Education, Office of Civil Rights: (206) 607-1600, or the Washington State Human Rights Commission, at 1-800-233-3247, TTY: 1-800-300-7525.